MrR0807/Java_Notes/resilience4j.md

 19:09:34.165 [main] DEBUG io.github.resilience4j.circuitbreaker.internal.CircuitBreakerStateMachine - Event STATE_TRANSITION published: 2021-04-06T19:09:34.165330500+03:00: CircuitBreaker 'test' changed state from HALF_OPEN to OPEN
 ```

-During third call state moves from open to half_open, because of application gave time to for transition to happen.
+During third call, the state moves from open to half_open, because of application gave time to for transition to happen.
 Of course, third and fourth result in exception, hence the state moves from half_open to open.
 Do have in my that if I were to increase ``.minimumNumberOfCalls(2)`` to 3, then it would have a completely different view.
 It would end up that third call would produce the state transition and last call would not be permited, because the sleeper is in the wrong step.
 ```
 19:33:18.478 [main] DEBUG io.github.resilience4j.circuitbreaker.internal.CircuitBreakerStateMachine - CircuitBreaker 'test' recorded an exception as failure:
 2021-04-06T19:33:18.478999900+03:00: CircuitBreaker 'test' recorded an error: 'java.lang.RuntimeException: Hello'.
 Elapsed time: 0 ms